AndersStendevad/disys-m3/README.md

 The server has no log of messages.
 Instead an Eventbus is used.
 This is a struct which contain channels to connected users.
 When an event is published to the eventbus on a topic, all channels (clients connected) will get a copy of the messages.

+## EventBus
+The EventBus has a single writepath, but many readpaths.
+This reduces the time spent waiting for the server to be ready.
+Below is a short description of each method of EventBus

+### Publish
+The server takes Messages from clients through the Send gRPC.
+When a message reaches the server it will call Publish from the newly spawned concurrent gorutine.
+Publish will Aquire the EventBus Lock and hold it while it sends the message out to all Subscribers through one go channel for each subscribers.
+This is an opteration which is also started as new gorutines.
+So we make sure that everyone gets the message as fast a possible.
+Then the Lock is released.
+We increment the Lamport Timestamp once for each mesages resceived.

+### Subscribe
+Subscribe is called when a new client calls the Request gRPC.
+This sets up a channel which is added to a map of all the Subscribers of the topic.
+This means that you can have many topics open on the server at once.
+The EventBus Lock is aquired like with Publish while a client is added.
+The channel is returned so the still running Request gRPC can wait for new messages and stream them to the client.
+We increment the Lamport Timestamp once for each new subscriber.

+### UnSubscribe
+This is called when the server finds that a Request gRPC call gets a closed connection.
+Say the client disconnects og exits the chat.
+Now the revrese of Subscribe happens.
+The Lock is aquired and the client is removed from the EventBus.
+We increment the Lamport Timestamp once for each lost subscriber.

 ## Example of running code:

 ```